coder745/josh_website/_posts/2017-01-09-starting-with-react.md

 tags: React JavaScript
 ---

 I have always loved JavaScript.
 In fact, it is probably my favorite language.
 On the surface it seems simple.
 Indeed, the basic syntax is easy for anyone to pick-up.
-However, upon investigation it is a very complex and powerful language.
-For a while now, I have been trying out a few of the different JavaScript platforms.
+However, upon investigation, it is a very complex and powerful language.
+For a while now, I have been trying out a few of the different JavaScript frameworks.

 <!--more-->

-They all have there pluses and minuses, but it seems that React gives you the most flexibility to use other systems for the back-end.
+They all have their pluses and minuses, but it seems that React gives you the most flexibility to use other systems for the back-end.
 After all, React is just a view.
-I have started taking Wes Bos's course on React and found it very helpful.
+I have started taking Wes Bos' course on React and found it very helpful.
 I plan to integrate React into some of my existing and new projects at work.